PrasannaVenkadesh/Plug-out/README.md

 Plug-out
 ========

 > Plug-out is a python script which when executed will display notification when laptop's battery charge gets full.
-The idea is to save electricity from being wasted.
-Once the Charge is full, Please plug-out the power cable.
-Go Green.

 Why Plug-out?
 -------------